-(e.g., Lycra®) with elastic waistbands and loose pullover shirts.
+Clasps and closures can become difficult to manage.
+As fine motor control worsens, buttonhooks and zipper loops can be used to facilitate buttoning buttons and zipping zippers.
+Other dressing strategies include switching from tailored clothing to loosefitting clothes or clothes made of stretch fabric (e.g., Lycra®) with elastic waistbands and loose pullover shirts.
 Socks can be donned more easily using a sock assist tool.
-Long-handled shoehorns minimize the work needed to reach down and put on a pair of shoes.
-Fabric shoe closures (e.g., Velcro®) or magnetic shoe closures (Zubits®), or coiled no-tie shoelaces can make fastening a pair of shoes much easier than having to tie shoelaces (Figure 5).
-For dressing, a quick internet search using the term "adaptive clothing" can provide multiple resources and options for improving the ease of dressing.
+Longhandled shoehorns minimize the work needed to reach down and put on a pair of shoes (Figure 5).
+Fabric shoe closures (e.g., Velcro®), magnetic shoe closures (Zubits®) or coiled no-tie shoelaces can make fastening a pair of shoes much easier than having to tie shoelaces.
+For dressing, a quick internet search for "adaptive clothing" can provide multiple resources and options for improving the ease of dressing.